Places I've lived In Humboldt

 I went down to the national guard armory in Eureka and asked the First Sergeant if I could draw a pick up truck to move my stuff to town.
 He let me use one.
 I don't know if they still do it but it was common practice back then- one of the bennies of being in the Guard- for guardsman to borrow unit equipment.

 I finally got a job pumping gas at the Texaco Star and Bar on Fourth and M Streets in Eureka.
-Part time but seems to me it was just enough to get me out of the armory.
+Part time but it was just enough to get me out of the armory.
 I found a trailer to rent at Eureka Trailer City on Allard Avenue.
 Not the best location and, in hindsight, not much of an improvement from the dump I had on West Del Norte Street.
 I stayed there for probably over a year.

-The boss at the gas station offered me the official manager position and a salary to stay on but I went for the security job as they paid pretty good, even at that early time.
+The boss at the gas station then offered me the official manager position and a salary to stay on but I went for the security job as they paid pretty good, even at that early time.
 It wasn't a year or two after I started the pay doubled, as I recall, going up to around $10 and hour.
 Good pay back then in the late '70s.

 One of the gals that I worked with at the power plant had an uncle that lived out in Cutten who had a rental.
 Her husband drove by the trailer one day and mentioned it, suggesting I might want to take a look at the place.
 I drove out there and thought it would be perfect for me.

 The address was 2611 Beechwood Drive (they've changed the number since then.
 Some 9-1-1 conformance thing), out in the Ridgewood Heights area of Cutten.
 It was a very small...what would you call it...cottage (a friend labeled it Fred's Shed)?
 But it was CHEAP.
-I believe rent was something like $150 a month.
+I believe rent was something like $125 or $150 a month.

 It was on the same property as the owner's house and there was plenty of room.
 I even started my first garden there, with the owner's permission.
 He had a rather large garden of his own.